Cancer sufferers applaud National's cancer-care policy

 If Pharmac didn't use the extra $50 million a year over four years, it wouldn't receive the funding.

-Elliott welcomed National's announcement said his wife's breast cancer, which was diagnosed in 2014, had recently spread to her brain and there was only one drug that kept her alive.
+Elliott said his wife's breast cancer, which was diagnosed in 2014, had recently spread to her brain and there was only one drug that kept her alive.

 But kadcyla is not Pharmac-funded, and the Elliotts have to pay $3000 a week, or over $120,000 a year, for the treatment.